-If you’re under pressure at work, experiencing relationship problems at home, or are coping with bereavement, illness, anxiety or depression, we’re here to listen...and to help.
+If you're under pressure at work, experiencing relationship problems at home, or coping with bereavement, illness, anxiety or depression, we're here to listen and help.
 Our emotional support is available for past and present ICAEW members, ACA students, past and present ICAEW staff and their close families.
 All of our services are free, impartial and strictly confidential.

 24 hour helpline

-You don’t have to face it alone.
+You don't have to face difficult times alone.
 Call us or chat online anytime.
-Our team is here to listen and can explain how to access further appropriate counselling support.
+We're here to listen and can explain how to access further appropriate counselling support.

-Our telephone-based counselling sessions are tailored to your individual circumstances and goals.
-Together we’ll work out an action plan then give you all the support you need to achieve a really positive outcome.
+Our telephoneand video chat-based counselling sessions are tailored to your individual circumstances and goals and we'll work with you to get the support you need.

 Personal and professional coaching

-Our personal and professional coaching is tailored to your individual needs and goals.
-Working with a coach you’ll define what you’re aiming to achieve and then develop a practical plan together to bring it to life.
+We can connect you with a coach who will work with you to define what you're aiming to achieve and then develop a practical plan together to bring it to life.
 Our personal and professional coaching is delivered as a series of sessions over the phone or via Skype.

 Telephone friendship service